September 26, 2022 by Simeon Hermann

 illumination corrected versions of the previous document photos

 To remove those artifacts, illumination correction must be applied on the document image.
-The basic idea behind this one is, to find out which structures in the photo can be attributed to the illumination and which ones to the actual content of the document.
-According to the Retinex theory, the image formation model can simply be expressed by
+The idea is to find out which structures in the photo can be attributed to the illumination and which ones to the content of the document.
+According to the Retinex Theory, the image formation model can simply be expressed by

 N = R * I.

-The original illuminated image is N, which consists of the reflectance R, basically the content of the document, and the illumination term I. The most common basic approach is to estimate the illumination image by removing the reflectance structures.
-By the time you know the illumination image, you are able to remove the illumination influence from the input image by simply dividing N by I. This might sound quite simple but the mentioned estimation of the illumination often is not that easy.
+The original illuminated image is N, which consists of the reflectance R, basically the content of the document, and the illumination term I. The most basic approach is to estimate the illumination image by removing the reflectance structures.
+Once you have the illumination image, you can easily remove its influence from the input image by dividing N by I. This might sound simple, but the mentioned estimation of the illumination often is not that easy.

 Check out our Docutain SDK